 1. You Make More Friends

 One study from the American Journal of Cardiology suggests that pet owners have a better chance of surviving at least one year after a heart attack.
-The study also suggests that dogs are the most effective because only one dog owner died during the study.
+The study showed that people who lived with dogs were less likely to die within a year of having a heart attack.

 3. Adopting an Animal Can Help With PTSD